exercism/v3/languages/swift/exercises/concept/conditionals/.docs/after.md

     Code block for any other case
 ```

-So the “apple”, “lemon”, “peach” example from above con be written:
+So the “apple”, “lemon”, “peach” example from above can be written:

 ```swift
 switch str {